djcoyne/CournotMergerSimulation/README.md

 # CournotMergerSimulation
 A simulation program for Mergers in Cournot Markets

+This Python program simulates a merger of 2 firms in an imperfectly competitive industry.
+It generates predicted effects of a merger/acquisition by leveraging the following
+assumptions:

+a.
+Cournot competition between user-defined firms
+b.
+Linear demand, potentially in multiple geographic markets
+c. quadratic costs

-This Python program simulates a merger in Cournot Markets.
-It allows for a user-defined number of competitors and distinct geographic markets.
-(Functionality for jointly-defined geographic and product markets will be added in a future update.)
+(Note: The program also currently assumes that production is at a single facility and that firms compete over one specific product market.
+Functionality for jointly-defined geographic and product markets, as well as support for multiple production facilities will be added in a future update.)

+Each merger simulation requires the following inputs:
+1. Matrix of production quantities/capacities at the firm level
+2. Market demand elasticity
+3. Pre-merger price
+4. Any merger-specific marginal cost efficiency

 # Files included:
 CournotMerge.py - Contains the classes and functions required to run the merger simulation